GateKeeper (roller coaster): Location

 GateKeeper's entrance and station are located near Giant Wheel, Troika and maXair.
 The ride covers 3.5 acres; it initially runs parallel to Lake Erie then travels through the parking lot, over the main entrance then turns around in front of Blue Streak.
 As it passes through the main entrance plaza, it passes through two 100 ft-tall towers that form Cedar Point's entrance gates.

 Manufacturer

 GateKeeper is a Wing Coaster model manufactured by Swiss roller coaster firm Bolliger & Mabillard.
 It is the third roller coaster at Cedar Point to be manufactured by B&M, after Raptor, an inverted roller coaster, and Rougarou, a floorless roller coaster.
-GateKeeper was the fifth Wing Coaster in the world and the third one in the United States following X-Flight at Six Flags Great America and Wild Eagle at Dollywood.
+GateKeeper was the third Wing Coaster in the United States, following X-Flight at Six Flags Great America and Wild Eagle at Dollywood.
+This was also the fifth one to be built worldwide, after the two in the U.S., as well as Raptor at Gardaland in Italy and The Swarm at Thorpe Park in the United Kingdom.

 Trains

 GateKeeper operates with three open-air steel and fiberglass trains, each with eight cars of four seats each, with two on each side of the track.
 Each train holds 32 riders and the ride has a capacity of about 1,710 riders per hour.
 Riders are restrained by flexible over-the-shoulder restraints and interlocking seat belts and riders are required to be between 52 in and 78 in to ride.
 Because the seats are on the side of the track, a cantilevered steel arm is used to support the wings.
 The trains are painted Sunset Gold with Zenith, Meteor, and Orion Gold accents.
 The fourth row of each train has extendable harnesses enabling large passengers to ride.
 The front of each train is shaped to resemble the head of a griffin.
 The griffin's eyes and the outside seats of each row incorporate LED lighting, a first for a roller coaster at Cedar Point.
 The LED lights on the trains recharge while the trains are in the station.